3 dead, 2 injured in shooting at bar in Kenosha

 The victims were transported to a local hospital, Kenosha County Sheriff's Department spokesperson Sgt.
 David Wright told CNN.

-The incident appears to be be a targeted and isolated incident, Wright said.
+The incident appears to be a targeted and isolated incident, Wright said.

 "Next thing, you know, I hear a bunch of shots going off.
 Got up, ran out, looked out the window.
 Just see people running from the bar in every direction," Peter Ploskee, a resident near the bar, told WLS-TV in Chicago.